Central Virginia

 • 00:35:11

-And then I think more about it that we have three transit agencies or four, however you want to count it.
+Yeah, and then I think more about it that we have three transit agencies or four, however you want to count it.

 • 00:35:17

-But I think about this as more being under an umbrella as not a merging necessarily, but being under an umbrella, if that makes sense.
+But I think about this as more being under an umbrella, as not a merging necessarily, but being under an umbrella, if that makes sense.

 • 00:35:24